Bandla Ganesh

-Bandla Ganesh, also known as Ganesh, is an Indian actor and film producer of Telugu Cinema.
+Bandla Ganesh, also known as Ganesh, is an Indian actor and film producer of Telugu cinema.
 In 2009, he ventured into film production with the film, Anjaneyulu under his production company, Parameswara Art Productions.

+Career

 At the age of six, Ganesh settled in Shadnagar.
 His father was a poultry farmer.
 Ganesh was first inspired to act by Pawan Kalyan's appearance in 1998's Suswagatham.
 Ganesh started his career as a comedian in Telugu industry, mainly in Puri Jaggannadh's films.

 Bandla Ganesh produced the film Gabbar Singh, which was a commercial success.